 Daily Pre-Trip Inspection Items

-We have taken the liberty to assemble the most common items that comprise a daily pre-trip inspection.
+We have taken the liberty to assemble the most common items included in a daily pre-trip inspection.
 And we have noted which items are for internal combustion (IC) and electric (E) trucks only.

 Download Your Free Weekly Forklift Inspection Checklist